We want you to make the most of your time here at the RVC and the Advice Centre aims to support you in a number of ways.

 The RVC Student Union is run by and for our students and they offer a fantastically wide range of clubs, societies and activities.
 They organise free exercise classes for students throughout the year and provide a range of opportunities to get you moving.
 The SU Wellbeing page highlights a range of welfare services to help you during your time at university.

-The new Sports and Wellbeing Centre (SAWC) opened in May 2017 at the Hawkshead campus and welcomes all RVC students and staff to make use of their modern and state-of-the-art facilities.
+Our Sports and Wellbeing Centre (SAWC) at the Hawkshead campus welcomes all RVC students and staff to make use of their modern and state-of-the-art facilities.
 You will need to complete a brief 2-part induction once you have enrolled which will enable you to access the SAWC which was designed to appeal to a range of individuals, including those who are not usually attracted to the more traditional aspects of gyms and sports centres.

 Paying for NHS Costs

 If you are under 19 and in full-time education you will not have to pay for NHS costs.
 If you’re aged 19 or over and receive NHS treatment you’ll be asked to pay for prescriptions and some health care services (including eye tests and dental work) unless you meet certain NHS exemption criteria.
-You may be able to claim assistance towards the cost of these NHS treatments on the basis of low income by using an HCI form.
-Please bear in mind that you will have to disclose income information if you apply but you may well qualify for at least partial support as a student.
+You may be able to claim assistance towards the cost of these NHS treatments on the basis of low income through the NHS low income scheme which can help with:

 Here at the RVC Advice Centre, we recognise that the student experience can be overwhelming and mental health issues can make a challenging experience even more so.
 Having mental health difficulties may be more common than you think.
 A YouGov report (in 2016) uncovered that one in four students have suffered from poor mental health during their time at university.
 It also found that more than 50% of students know between one and five people that suffer from a mental illness, compared with just eight per cent who know no-one with mental health problems.